Convenient once-daily

 taking AZSTARYS

-AE, adverse events; d-MPH, dexmethylphenidate; HCL, hydrochloride; IR, immediate-release; MPH, methylphenidate; PK, pharmacokinetic; SDX, serdexmethylphenidate.
+AE, adverse events; d-MPH, dexmethylphenidate; HCl, hydrochloride; IR, immediate-release; MPH, methylphenidate; PK, pharmacokinetic; SDX, serdexmethylphenidate.

 References: 1.
 AZSTARYS.
 Prescribing information.

-Corium Inc; 2021.
+Corium LLC; 2021.
 2. Data on file.
-Corium, Inc.
+Corium LLC.

 INDICATION